Ramanathan0908/todo_app/README.md

 * You can update an to-do by double clicking on it

 ## Acknowledgements
-This projects design choices were inspired by CVWO's [Sample React App] (https://github.com/CVWO/sample-react-app).
+This projects design choices were inspired by CVWO's [Sample React App](https://github.com/CVWO/sample-react-app).
 This project uses [MUI](https://mui.com/), [TypewriterJS](https://github.com/tameemsafi/typewriterjs#readme),
 [ESLint](https://eslint.org/), [Prettier](https://prettier.io/).